-- All formal assignments are due as specified and must be submitted in HARD COPY form ONLY.
-Due to the number of students, I cannot accept electronic copies unless prior approved (way too much downloading and printing, so help me out!). - For all assignments please make sure that you specify your course number and DAY and TIME of course...that's really helpful to me! - Any assignment turned in late may be subject to an automatic grade deduction (for example, if your work is a B+ grade, you will be given a C+ grade). - ➤ If you are unable to attend class on that day, make arrangements for your assignment to be delivered to the classroom or to my mailbox in the MOR Dept. at 400 Hoffman Hall by the start of class.
+- All formal assignments are due as specified and must be submitted in printed and in HARD COPY form only.
+Submitting in hardcopy may be "old school" but due to the number of students, it's way easier than downloading, storing and printing your work...so please help me out! - For all assignments please make sure that you clearly specify: - o Your course number and DAY and TIME of course.

+- o Last 4 digits of your USC ID. - Any assignment turned in late may be subject to an automatic grade deduction (for example, if your work is a B+ grade, you will be given a C+ grade). - ➤ If you are unable to attend class on that day, make arrangements for your assignment to be delivered to the classroom or to my mailbox in the MOR Dept. at 400 Hoffman Hall by the start of class.
 You may also slide your work under my door at 415 Hoffman Hall or facs your work to me at 213.740.3582 (To Professor Mische).
+Please do not email your assignment to me unless agreed previously.
 Late or not, you must complete all required assignments or your grade will suffer.